Buyer’s Guide: Garbage Disposals

 They’re one of the handiest kitchen helpers, grinding food waste into tiny bits so it can drain away with sink water.
 Garbage disposals are not only great for post-meal cleanup, they also reduce the amount of leftover food in the trashcan, which cuts down on odors.

 Not all municipal sewage systems can handle food waste from garbage disposals.
-Because bits of food will be flowing through the drainpipes, using a garbage disposal can increase the risk of clogs in your home’s plumbing, an undersized municipal system, or a septic tank system.
+Because bits of food will be flowing through the drainpipes, using a garbage disposal can increase the risk of clogs in your home’s plumbing, or possibly even cause problems beyond your home (in a septic system, for example, or in the municipal sewage system).
 In addition, using a continuous-feed model, the most common type of disposal, increases water usage, because you must run water continuously while operating the unit.

-Continuous-feed: Like its name, this type of garbage disposal runs continuously, allowing you to turn it on and put food waste in gradually while it’s operating.
-Most disposals on the market today are continuous-feed and range in price from $70 to $400, depending on power and quality.
+- Continuous-feed: This type of garbage disposal runs continuously, allowing you to turn it on and put food waste in gradually while it’s operating.
+Most disposals on the market today are continuous-feed and range in price depending on power and quality.
 The only major downside to a continuous-feed disposal is the possibility of hands getting in the grinder while it’s running, causing injury.
 A batch-feed disposal prevents that.

-Batch-feed: This type of disposal grinds food in small batches and is safer for families with inquisitive little children.
+- Batch-feed: This type of disposal grinds food in small batches and is safer for families with inquisitive little children.
 A stopper must be securely in place before the disposal will operate.
-Safety is the main draw for a batch-feed garbage disposal, but they’re typically more expensive, running $150 to $450, depending on power and other features.
+Safety is the main draw for a batch-feed garbage disposal, but they’re typically more expensive.
 If you install a batch-feed model, you’ll only be able to run one load of food waste at a time.
 The size of the grinding chamber will vary with the model, but will typically grind two to four cups of food waste at one time.

 The more powerful the garbage disposal, the more efficiently it will grind food.
 Like nearly all appliances and tools with motors, the power generated by a garbage disposal is rated by “horsepower” (HP), a unit of energy that was once compared to actual horses.

-1/3 Horsepower: These are the most economical garbage disposals, available for $60 to $115, based on model and type (batch- or continuous-feed), but they tend to clog when grinding fibrous foods, such as celery or carrots.
+- 1/3 Horsepower: These are the most economical garbage disposals, but they tend to clog when grinding fibrous foods, such as celery or carrots.
 Unless you plan to use the disposal infrequently and grind only soft foods, you’re better off with a more powerful model.

-1/2 Horsepower: A 1/2 HP disposal is suitable for mid-size households and will grind most food waste; just take care not to overstuff it to keep it from jamming.
-Expect to pay $70 to $180 for a 1/2 horsepower model.
+- 1/2 Horsepower: A 1/2 HP disposal is suitable for mid-size households and will grind most food waste; just take care not to overstuff it to keep it from jamming.

-3/4 Horsepower: At this level, you’ll get some real power!
+- 3/4 Horsepower: At this level, you’ll get some real power!
 A 3/4 HP disposal can chew its way through fibrous foods without a glitch, and is well-suited to households with large families and substantial food waste.
-You’ll pay $120 to $350 for this disposal.

-1.0 to 1.2 Horsepower: These powerhouses make quick work of grinding virtually all food waste you throw its way, including watermelon rinds.
-If you’re serious about grinding food waste, be prepared to pay between $150 and $450, depending on quality and type.
+- 1.0 to 1.2 Horsepower: These powerhouses make quick work of grinding virtually all food waste you throw its way, including watermelon rinds.

 Greater horsepower requires a larger motor, which will often increase the size of the unit as well.
 While size varies widely by brand, the smallest 1/3 HP disposals range from six to seven inches in diameter and nine to 12 inches in height.
 By contrast, a 1 HP disposal can be up to 13 inches in diameter and 18 inches in height.